Matsuyama Travel Guide 松山

 Northwest Matsuyama, Dogo Onsen spa that annually receives over 1.5 million visitors.

-With its castle overlooking the inland sea, or hot springs millennia: what is the symbol of the greatest and pleasant town in Shikoku?
+Its iconic castle overlooking the inland sea, or its numerous hot springs: what is the symbol of this town in Shikoku?

-At the margin of the smaller major Japanese islands, Matsuyama can be easily visited from other popular cities, located on the other side of the inland sea, Hiroshima in the north and Beppu -Oïta in the West.
-It also has nothing to envy them: proud of its castle, famous for its baths of Dogo, young and dynamic, Matsuyama alone is a great reason to go to Shikoku.
+On the coast of one of the smaller major Japanese islands, Matsuyama can be easily visited from other popular cities located on the other side of the inland sea, Hiroshima in the north and Beppu (Oita) in the West.
+It also has nothing to envy them: proud of its castle, famous for its Dogo hot springs, young and dynamic, Matsuyama alone is a great reason to go to Shikoku.

 Castle and Stunning Views

 Before becoming a military capital, Matsuyama and its surroundings were a significant area for Buddhism.
-For this reason, you will find the 88 Shikoku temples, famous for pilgrimage, such as IIshite-ji , built in honor of the monk Kukai, founder of the Garan temple complex at Koyasan.
+For this reason, you will find the 88 Shikoku temples, famous for pilgrimage, such as Ishite-ji, built in honor of the monk Kukai, founder of the Garan temple complex at Koyasan.

 Meiji in Miyazaki

 We leave the site by the South for a tour of the beautiful museum Saka no Ue no Kumo, designed by Tadao Ando, who tells of the emergence of Japan on the international stage during the Meiji era.
-From here you can stroll into the shopping street bordering the southeast flank of the hill (next to the tram stop Okaido), which offers good food (Matsuyama specialties: Botchan dingo, the cakes inspired by the castella of Nagasaki, and Goshiki somen - 5 color noodles) and nice shops (ceramics, antiques, Ehime cotton).
+From here you can stroll into the shopping street bordering the southeast flank of the hill (next to Okaido tram stop), which offers good food (Matsuyama specialties: Botchan dango, cakes inspired by the famous castella of Nagasaki, and goshiki somen - 5 color noodles) and nice shops (ceramics, antiques, Ehime cotton).

-But perched as high as it is, the castle can never steal the show from what all the tourists come to see in Matsuyama: Dogo Onsen, hot springs said to be several centuries old, the legend says that it is the oldest spa in Japan ... and has even inspired Hayao Miyazaki's Spirited Away!
+But perched as high as it is, the castle can never steal the show from what all the tourists come to see in Matsuyama: Dogo Onsen, hot springs said to be several centuries old, legend says that it's the oldest hot spring in Japan ... and has even inspired Hayao Miyazaki's Spirited Away!